Annual Performance Reviews Will NOT Ensure Employee Success

 Performance appraisals are a hot topic in management and organizations—seemingly in perpetuity.
 In fact, hundreds of resources exist that tell you how to do performance appraisal effectively.
 This is the wrong approach to helping employees manage their performance.

 The better question is: should you do performance appraisals at all?
 People want to know how to do a performance appraisal, when to do a performance appraisal, whether to do them at all and how they overall affect employee performance.

 The employees who are the targets of these performance appraisals want to know:

 - how they are archived and used, and

 - how they affect career advancement and success.

-Most of these questions are the wrong questions, especially when they focus narrowly on the performance evaluation instrument and the appraisal meeting with the supervisor.
+Most of these questions are the wrong questions, especially when they focus narrowly on the performance appraisal instrument and the appraisal meeting with the manager.
 Ask instead, how your entire performance management system supports your desire to create a customer serving, motivated, accountable, reliable, creative, dedicated, and happy workforce.

 You lead company efforts to create a workplace in which people can develop their full potential.
 An effective performance management system, which line managers lead and own, guarantees you will achieve your goals.

 Performance Management: Both a Process and a System

 Performance management is the process of creating a work environment or setting in which people are enabled to perform to the best of their abilities.
 Performance management is a whole work system that begins when a job is defined as needed.